gogowenzhang/machine-learning-algorithms-python/mult_armed_bandit/readme.md

 # A simulation of multi-armed bandit problem.

+While A/B testing with frequentist and Bayesian methods can be incredibly useful for determining the effectiveness of various changes to your products, better algorithms exist for making educated decision on-the-fly.
+Two such algorithms that typically out-perform A/B tests are extensions of the Multi-armed bandit problem which uses an epsilon-greedy strategy.
+Using a combination of exploration and exploitation, this strategy updates the model with each successive test, leading to higher overall click-through rate.
+An improvement on this algorithm uses an epsilon-first strategy called UCB1.
+Both can be used in lieu of traditional A/B testing to optimize products and click-through rates.

 ### Use this code you can see how different strategies
 performs in Multi-arm bandit problem.